SeiryuZ/HemeWeb/proposal/README.md

 # Risks

 As with all projects with limited time and budget, there are risks involved in this project.
-Most notable is project execution which does not fit with the plan.
+First is the chance of project execution not running as planned.
 This is why, I structure this project to allow it to gracefully degrade.
 Meaning that the project will always have a working product at each checkpoints.
-This is important to prevent having nothing at the end of the dissertation period.
+This is to make sure that I always having working prototype at each iteration of the software.
+Preventing the chance of having nothing to show at the end of the project.
+Second, is the fact that I have to rely on external parties for evaluation.
+Part of the evaluation of the proposed system will consists of sending out questionnaires.
+I have to make sure that respondents complete the questionnaires on time.
+Thus, I structured the evaluation and the development part to run concurrently.
+Making sure I give enough time for respondents and for me to remind them.

 ## Work Plan